yagopv/portfolio/_posts/2015-03-29-zarahome-android.markdown

 client: Inditex
 category: Android development
 ---

+#### The app
+We created the first ZaraHome Android app.

+#### What I learned?
-With more experience in the Android development world working in the ZaraHome Android app was a breeze.
+With the gained experience in another apps and a base architecture setup for Android eCommerce projects, creating this app was much easier.

-Having created a development base with another apps, we could create a more advanced experience with ease
+#### Tech
+- Android SDK